 There have been recent amendments to four of the Conservation Areas in the district, namely Bulmer, Cressing and Finchingfield in 2009 and Pebmarsh in 2012.
 All four have extended boundary lines to include additional buildings and curtilage while Finchingfield Conservation Area also excluded areas from within the existing Conservation Area.
 Properties on The Chase, Mole End, Hill View, and Molen on Brent Hall Road, and Winsey Chase and the adjacent Police House were excluded due to their neutral/negative impact on the Conservation Area.
-Appraisals are also currently being prepared for Sible Hedingham and Silver End conservation areas.
-Table 12 details the names of the Conservation Areas in the district and the date of their designation and/or last amendment, while Figure 14 shows their location.
+An appraisas has also been prepared for Sible Hedingham conservation area and one is currently being prepared for Silver End conservation area.
+Table 11 details the names of the Conservation Areas in the district and the date of their designation and/or last amendment, while Figure 13 shows their location.